open-edge-insights/eii-tools/VideoProfiler/README.md

     * Since VideoProfiler is a baremetal tool please ensure that the socket directory path of the host system i.e. `/opt/intel/eis/sockets` is provided as the EndPoint for VideoProfiler interface with IPC mode.

-    * Refer the below VideoProfiler interface example to subscribe to GVASafetyGearIngestion CutomUDF results in fps mode.
+    * Refer the below VideoProfiler interface example to subscribe to PyMultiClassificationIngestion CutomUDF results in fps mode.

       ```javascript
         "/VideoProfiler/interfaces": {